Home > Careers > Resident Medical Officers (RMOs)

 Psychiatry Gynaecology/Ophthalmology

 Wairau Hospital in Blenheim is a smaller 65-bed facility that offers inpatient, outpatient, and community-based services.
 Some RMOs may rotate to Wairau depending on their specialty and training pathway.
-There are 21 House Officer positions.
+There are 28 House Officer and Generalist Registrar positions.

 General Medicine Orthopaedics